Super-Protocol/solutions/Face Recognition/readme.md

 ## Input

-The solution require the following data as an input:
+The solution requires the following data as an input:
 1. Photos of people you want to compare in JPG or PNG format.
 2. A file pairs.csv that contains pares of photos to compare (filename with format).
 For example, if you have a database of N photos, and you want to check if a new photo matches any of the photos in your database then your pairs.csv file should look like this: